hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 * W﻿orkshop ID
 * S﻿tudent ID

-3﻿.The Backend Server recieves the order and processes it by  parsing the email recieved and using the information to automate the deployment of the workshop.
+3﻿.The Backend Server recieves the order and processes it by  parsing the email recieved using the procmail API. the procmail API automates the managementof the workshops.

+Like any API, it uses verbs to perform tasks.

+CREATE to deploy a workshop

+C﻿LEANUP to delete a workshop

+R﻿ESET to reset associated workshop's resource

 T﻿his means: